vikichern/vick_eshop_sqlite/README.md

 On the front-end - React with Redux and TypeScript enable a dynamic and responsive user interface.

 * Technologies:
-Django, Django REST framework, Simple JWT, React, Redux, TypeScript, MySQL.
+Django, Django REST framework, Simple JWT, React, Redux, TypeScript, SQLite.

 #  Link to Vickeshop:
       https://luminous-horse-af98a4.netlify.app/